sunbear-dev/stelth-game/README.md

 # stelth-game

-This is my first almost finished game.
-I tend to not finish projects, but this one is close to done.
-It has a level selector, three levels and basic menus.
-The gameplay is barebones but functional.
-Feel free to use any part of this game for yourself.
+This is a prototype of a game to test out a few basic mechanics:
+- Vision cones
+- Xcom style movement
+- Menu options

+The game itself is not that impressive or fun, but if you want to see a basic implementation of vision cones it might be interesting.